angular-university/rxjs-course/README.md

 # To Run the Development Backend Server

+In order to be able to provide realistic examples, we will need in our playground a small REST API backend server.
 We can start the sample application backend with the following command:

     npm run server